kulbhushanchand/kulbhushanchand/README.md

 I am a PhD student at the [National Institute of Technology Jalandhar](https://www.nitj.ac.in/).
 I did my BTech and MTech in Electronics and Communication engineering.
 In PhD, my work is towards the development of a low-cost biofeedback system.
 My research interests lie in biofeedback systems, using video games for biofeedback, and gamification.

 I am an avid supporter of **Open Source Technologies** and used them for most of my projects.
 My projects (including PhD work) are open source.
-I ❤️ working on electronics hardware/software projects and learning new tools & technologies.
+I enjoy working on electronics hardware/software projects and learning new tools & technologies.
 When not working, I like running and cycling.

 ## Software Projects 👨‍💻